amartincolby/Rust-Quick-Guide/README.md

 implementation.
 The next great language may be one that turns archiectural concerns into linguistic concerns, yet again obviating the book, but for the time being, it remains a must-read.

+[2] The ability of C to map to assembly in ways other languages simply couldn't is best exemplified in the famous Duff's Device, which literally just mashes together two syntax structures and somehow it works.
+Look it up.
+It's wild.

 (2) The narrative thread connecting Rust and C even goes back to the very beginning of computing.
 The first people who could reasonably be called